Irv Smith Jr.: 2019

 Smith made his NFL debut in Week 1 against the Atlanta Falcons but did not record any meaningful statistics.
 He recorded his first reception in the next game against the Green Bay Packers.
 He recorded a season-high and team-leading 60 receiving yards on three receptions against the Oakland Raiders in the following game.
-He scored his first professional touchdown in Week 11 against the Denver Broncos on a 10-yard reception from Kirk Cousins.
+He scored his first touchdown in Week 11 against the Denver Broncos on a 10-yard reception from Kirk Cousins.
 Overall, as a rookie, he appeared in all 16 games and started six.
 He recorded 36 receptions for 311 receiving yards and two receiving touchdowns.

 2020

 In Week 9, against the Detroit Lions, Smith had two receiving touchdowns in the same game for his first multi-touchdown game as a professional.

-In Week 16 against the New Orleans Saints on Christmas Day, Smith recorded 6 catches for 53 yards and 2 touchdowns during the 52–33 loss.
+In Week 16 against the New Orleans Saints on Christmas Day, Smith had two receiving touchdowns during the 52–33 loss.
+He finished the 2020 season with 30 receptions for 365 receiving yards and five receiving touchdowns in 13 games and seven starts.

 2021

-On September 1, 2021, it was revealed that Smith underwent surgery to repair a torn meniscus, which would potentially cost him the entire 2021 season.
-He was placed on injured reserve on September 1, 2021.
+On September 1, 2021, it was revealed that Smith underwent surgery to repair a torn meniscus, which prevented him from playing for the entire 2021 season.
+He was placed on injured reserve that same day.

 2022

 On November 1, 2022, Smith was placed on injured reserve after suffering an ankle injury in the Week 8 win over the Arizona Cardinals.
+In the 2022 season, Smith had 25 receptions for 182 receiving yards and two receiving touchdowns in eight games and one start.
 He was activated on January 7, 2023.
+During the Vikings' Wild Card Round loss to the New York Giants, Smith had a receiving touchdown.

+Cincinnati Bengals

+On March 30, 2023, Smith signed a one-year, $1.75 million deal with the Cincinnati Bengals.
+He was named the starting tight end on the depth chart to begin the season.
+Smith suffered a hamstring injury during the Bengals' Week 3 win against the Los Angeles Rams.

+He caught his first touchdown pass of the season in Week 9 against the Buffalo Bills.
+He appeared in 12 games in the 2023 season.
+He had 18 receptions for 115 yards and a touchdown.

+Kansas City Chiefs

+Smith signed with the Kansas City Chiefs on March 14, 2024.
+He was released by the Chiefs on August 27 as part of final roster cuts.

+Houston Texans

+On September 18, 2024, Smith was signed to the Houston Texans practice squad.
+He was promoted to the active roster on December 20.

+On April 21, 2025, Smith re-signed with the Texans on a one-year contract.
+He was released from injured reserve on September 29.

 Personal life

-His father, Irv Smith Sr., played college football at the University of Notre Dame and in the NFL for the New Orleans Saints, San Francisco 49ers, and Cleveland Browns.
+Smith's father, Irv Sr., played tight end in the NFL for nine seasons.